-The church was built between 1236 and 1254 by the Franciscan community.
-The members of the community arrived in Bologna in 1218 when Bernardo di Quintavalle, one of the first disciples of San Francesco, moved here.
-San Francesco joined his disciples in Bologna some years later.
+The church, first example in Italy of Gothic style of French derivation, was built between 1236 and 1254 by the Franciscan community.
+The members of the community arrived in Bologna in 1218 when Bernardo of Quintavalle, one of the first disciples of St Francis, moved here.
+St Francis joined his disciples in Bologna some years later.

 At present, the church is a sort of pastiche of different styles including Romanesque, Gothic and Early Renaissance.

-The high Gothic-Romanesque façade, the two bell towers (the biggest one dating back to the early years of the 15th century and the other to 1260), and the arches in the chapels are particularly important.
-Next to the chapels there are two buildings of the 12th century where Accursio, Odofredo e Rolandino de' Romanzi were buried.
+The high Roman-Gothic façade and the absidal part with the superb impetus of the two bell towers (the largest of airy Gothic architecture of the early 15th century and the other of 1260), and of the flying buttresses of the radial chapels are remarkable.
+At the chapels’ feet rise the 12th century mausoleums where the renowned glossaries Accursio, Odofredo and Rolandino de' Romanzi were buried.

-Inside the church, surrounded by an austere and imposing structure, a wonderful marble altar-piece stands out: it was sculpted between 1388 and 1393 by the Venetians Jacobello and Pier Paolo dalle Masegne.
-Moreover, there are several noteworthy sepulchral monuments such as Pope Alexander V's grave designed by Sperandio (1482), the Romanesque Muzzarelli chapel and the airy cloisters (14th and 15th century) of the nearby convent.
+Inside the church, a magnificent marble altarpiece stands out, surrounded by an austere and imposing structure: it was sculpted between 1388 and 1393 by the Venetians Jacobello and Pier Paolo dalle Masegne.
+Moreover, there are several noteworthy sepulchral monuments, such as Pope Alexander V's grave designed by Sperandio (1482), the Romanesque Muzzarelli chapel and the airy cloisters (14th and 15th century) of the nearby convent.

 Source:Curia Arcivescovile and Le Chiese di Bologna (L'Inchiostroblu)